Get Set for Work

 The level of funding is dependent on the type of project and nature of the training and assistance to be provided, as well as the number of participants targeted by the project.

-To apply for funding, go to the Skilling Queenslanders for Work applications page.
+To learn more about the application process and how to apply, go to the Skilling Queenslanders for Work applications page.

 Sample Skilling Queenslanders for Work Services Agreement (PDF, 220KB)